Sanjit1/WizardMirror/README.md

 ![WizardMirror Logo](img/logo.png)

-Wizard Mirror is an open source [Electronjs](https://electronjs.org) app, that can give a regular mirror mysterious powers with the help of a Raspberry Pi!
+Wizard Mirror is an open-source [Electronjs](https://electronjs.org) app, that can give a regular mirror mysterious powers with the help of a Raspberry Pi!

 # Contents